 “I’m sure.”
 I kept walking, wondering what her questions meant.
 Maybe she was trying to prostitute herself, maybe offering survival sex for somewhere to sleep.
 Maybe she just thought I was a bum drinking Bud.
 I couldn’t be sure.

-I set my canvas bag in the bushes outside a convenience store as some bums congregated in the parking lot.
+I carried a canvas bag and set it in the bushes outside a convenience store as bums congregated in the parking lot.
 I pissed out back then hauled myself inside.
-There I bought a can of malt liquor with a couple dollar bills.
+There I bought a can of malt liquor with dollar bills.
 The clerk asked how my night was going.
 When I told him it was good he said it looked like it was about to get better.
 With a can in hand that gets you drunk for under two bucks I wasn’t sure if ‘better’ was the right word to use.

 I crossed the Burnside Bridge, sucking Steel Reserve from a bum bag as quick as I could.
 The drink was cold and treated my throat well.
-I found a half drunk can of Hurricane and quickly downed it too, emptying the last few ounces to the cement.
+I found a half drunk can of Hurricane and quickly downed it too, emptying the last couple ounces to the cement.
 I was drunk enough and didn’t need some bum’s backwash.
-Downtown was empty yet again and so I went straight for the Chipotle.
+Downtown was empty yet again so I went straight to Chipotle.
 This time I had my bag to carry the loot and so was better prepared to haul my eats.

-I popped open the can and it was again overflowing with perfectly fine food.
+I popped open the compost can, once more full of fine food.
 I didn’t bother fucking with the rice and beans, instead nabbing chips and unwrapped burritos.
 A teenager closing down the place came through the employee door with trash in hand.
 One look at me with my arms down the bin was enough to scare him back the way he came.
 “It’s okay, dude,” I muttered.
-I was pretty drunk and had headphones so was wasn’t sure at what volume my voice registered.
+I was drunk and had headphones so was wasn’t sure at what volume my voice registered.
 I’m sure that even if he heard my words they carried little comfort.
-I hustled to get the last of what I wanted and took off just as he was coming out once more.
+I hustled to nab the last then took off before his return.

 I crossed the river and looked out at the water, finding peace in its murk as always.
 On the other side I walked along and noted all the bushes a person could sleep in.
-I went back up the street with the girls but now they were gone.
+I went back up the street with the girls but they were gone.
 I changed in the car and climbed to the trunk.
 In there I ate a burrito and played with the fake leg.
-I took one of the rodents and made it fly atop the appendage like a captain commanding his starship.
+I took one of the rodents and made it fly atop the appendage like a captain commanding his craft.
 Before long I was sleepy and set aside the toys.
-I tucked myself into the sleeping bag, adjusting the pillow and blankets to best conform to my body.
-All was arranged so I couldn’t be seen, a black blanket covering the legs that stuck out to the backseat.
+I tucked myself in the sleeping bag, adjusting the pillow and blankets to best conform to my body.
+All was arranged so I couldn’t be seen, a black blanket covering legs that stuck out to the backseat.
 I thought of the smoker girls and others who’ve slept at my side.
-Girls were fine but for now I was alone and quite happy to be so.
-It was just another night in the trunk.
+Girls were fine but for now I was alone.
+Just me and my food.
+The trash I’d eat for days.
+It was yet another night in the trunk.